 Based on the recruitment requirements of various major airlines, there is evidence that opportunities are significantly decreasing from an age of more than 30 years.
 Of course, the current demand figures also play an important role.

 That is correct.
 That is an option to prepare yourself for the theoretical exam.
 However, after covering all that material, you still need to complete approx. 80 hours of full-time education at a flight school before being able to take the exam.

-A complete list of flight schools, which offer training to become an airline pilot (MPL, ATPL(A)), can be found on the LBA (Federal Aviation Office) homepage.
+A complete list of German flight schools training to become commercial pilots (MPL, ATPL(A)) can be found on the LBA homepage.